Ry-F3/BorgLite/README.md

 Overall, feedback from test players has provided valuable insights and ideas for future improvements.
 By incorporating early events and introducing varied planet attributes and defences, I aim to address player feedback, enhance gameplay diversity, and create a more engaging and dynamic game for all players to enjoy.

+## **Optimization**

+Throughout the development process, I have actively experimented with various builds and values to balance and optimise the game.
+It has been a challenging task to strike the right balance between difficulty and player engagement.
+While I have made significant progress in certain areas, there are still areas where further refinement is needed.

+One area that I have identified for improvement is the game's difficulty progression.
+Currently, the game starts off relatively easy, making it accessible for players to grasp the mechanics and get accustomed to the gameplay.
+However, as the game progresses past level 17, the difficulty ramps up quite aggressively.
+This sudden increase in challenge may potentially frustrate players and hinder their overall enjoyment of the game.

+Moving forward, I recognize the need to fine-tune the difficulty curve to ensure a more balanced and satisfying gameplay experience.
+This will involve carefully adjusting the parameters that govern the rate at which enemies spawn, their strength, and the resources available to the player.
+By striking a better balance between early and late-game challenges, I aim to create a more enjoyable and engaging experience for players of all skill levels.

+Furthermore, in terms of optimization, I have made efforts to streamline the code and enhance performance.
+However, as with any complex project, there are always opportunities for further optimization.
+I will continue to identify and implement optimization techniques to improve the game's overall performance, ensuring smooth gameplay even on lower-end systems.

+While balancing and optimization are ongoing processes, I acknowledge that further work is needed to achieve the desired level of refinement.
+As part of future work, I will continue to gather feedback from players and conduct thorough playtesting to address these areas of improvement.
+By refining the difficulty progression and optimising the game's performance, I aim to create a more polished and enjoyable experience for all players.

 # **Python Game Logic Overview**
 The Python game code represents a text-based strategy game where the player controls a collective of drones tasked with assimilating planets in different systems.
 The game follows a turn-based approach and involves attacking enemy systems, upgrading the player's abilities, and managing resources.